fgouvea10/impacting-group-test/README.md

 The API was made using Node.js, Typescript and Express.
 The app was made using React Native, Expo and Typescript.

+## Requirements
+This application needs Node.js version 16.13.0.
+If you are on a different version, you can use **nvm** to change the version or download it by clicking [here](https://nodejs.org/ru/blog/release/v16.13.0/).

 ## Run locally

 Clone the project